gabridome/docs/c-lightning_with_postgresql_reliability.md

 # Securing C-lightning funds with PostgresQL reliability capabilities

+*This is a new version of the guide much simpler and more straight to the point.
+If you need to refer to the old guide dealing with WAL shipping + streaming, please refer to [this branch][WAL+streaming]*.

 This article assumes a good knowledge of how Lightning Network works.
 For a better understanding there are good [articles][Lightning Network] or the [Lightning Network RFC].

 ## The problem